shree6791/Machine-Learning/README.md

 # Machine-Learning
-The repository consists of Machine Learning projects that I have implemented till now.
-The projects focuses on supervised and supervised algorithms.
+The repository consists of Machine Learning projects that have been implemented by Shreenidhi Sudhakar.
+His projects focuses on supervised and unsupervised ML algorithms.